AlexandreFenyo/net-monitor/README.md

   External probes can run anywhere, they just invoke a REST/JSON web service on the server to push some real-time data to a data set.

   External probes associates a lifetime with each data they push to a data set.
-This data can change over the time.
+This lifetime can change over the time.

 ### chart